Pender, Nebraska

-Pender is a village in Thurston County, Nebraska, United States.
+Pender is a village in and the county seat of Thurston County, Nebraska, United States.
 On March 22, 2016, the United States Supreme Court resolved a disagreement as to whether Pender is located on the Omaha Indian Reservation, holding unanimously that "the disputed land is within the reservation’s boundaries."
 The predominantly European-American population was 1,115 at the 2020 census.

-The village is the county seat of Thurston County.
+History

 European-American settlers founded the village in April 1885, naming it in honor of the Scottish politician and businessman Sir John Pender, a pioneer of the Transatlantic Cable.
 He founded what is now Cable & Wireless Worldwide, and was a director of the Chicago, St. Paul, Minneapolis & Omaha Railway.